-To set the scheduler of a task see rtems_scheduler_ident() (page 54) and rtems_task_set_scheduler() (page 106).
+To set the scheduler of a task see rtems_scheduler_ident() and rtems_task_set_scheduler().

-27.2.7 OpenMP
+29.2.7 OpenMP

 OpenMP support for RTEMS is available via the GCC provided libgomp.
 There is libgomp support for RTEMS in the POSIX configuration of libgomp since GCC 4.9 (requires a Newlib snapshot after 2015-03-12).
 In GCC 6.1 or later (requires a Newlib snapshot after 2015-07-30 for <sys/lock.h> provided self-contained synchronization objects) there is a specialized libgomp configuration for RTEMS which offers a significantly better performance compared to the POSIX configuration of libgomp.
 In addition application configurable thread pools for each scheduler instance are available in GCC 6.1 or later.